Feature

 Fermentation → short-chain fatty acids → your own GLP-1.
 When gut bacteria ferment fiber, they produce short-chain fatty acids (SCFAs) — acetate, propionate, butyrate.
 These aren't just waste; they're signaling molecules.
 SCFAs bind receptors on the hormone-secreting L-cells of your gut and stimulate the release of your own GLP-1 and PYY — the same satiety-and-glucose hormones that GLP-1 drugs mimic 8.
 This is the legitimate biology behind the "natural GLP-1" idea, and we cover it in depth in our pillar on gut health and natural GLP-1 and the detail piece on how fiber raises your own GLP-1.
 The honest magnitude: real but modest.
 In a controlled trial, adding fermentable fiber to a meal increased people's subjective fullness — yet didn't significantly reduce how much they ate afterward 9.
 A nudge, not a switch.

-**Gut barrier and metabolic inflammation.** A healthy microbiome helps maintain the gut lining.
+Gut barrier and metabolic inflammation.
+A healthy microbiome helps maintain the gut lining.
 When that barrier weakens, bacterial fragments (lipopolysaccharide) leak into circulation and drive low-grade "metabolic endotoxemia" — a chronic, smoldering inflammation that promotes insulin resistance and fat gain, first demonstrated in elegant mechanistic work 6.
 This is the legitimate science buried inside the much-hyped "leaky gut" idea — and it's worth separating the real mechanism from the marketing, which we do in leaky gut & metabolism: science vs hype.
 Broad reviews now map how microbial metabolites influence obesity, fatty liver, and type 2 diabetes through exactly these hormonal and inflammatory routes 7.
-This is also the mechanism behind the most-hyped single microbe, *Akkermansia muciniphila*, which feeds on and helps maintain that mucus barrier — we give it a full, honest treatment in Akkermansia & metabolic health.
+The liver case is the clearest organ example, since gut blood drains straight to it — we weigh that evidence in the gut microbiome and fatty liver (MASLD).
+This is also the mechanism behind the most-hyped single microbe, Akkermansia muciniphila, which feeds on and helps maintain that mucus barrier — we give it a full, honest treatment in Akkermansia & metabolic health.

 Energy harvest.
 As above, microbial communities differ in how efficiently they squeeze calories from food 1.
 The effect on any individual's daily calorie balance is small — but across the metabolic literature it's a consistent, measurable contributor, not a myth.